As delta variant increases, some Minnesota nonprofits are reverting back to online galas instead of in-person fundraisers

-The summer uptick in COVID-19 cases, owing to the rapid spread of the delta variant, has forced some Minnesota nonprofits to scale back their plans for in-person events and revert to virtual gatherings for the second autumn in a row — a key time of the year for nonprofits to raise revenue.
+The summer upswing in COVID-19 cases, owing to the rapid spread of the delta variant, has forced some Minnesota nonprofits to scale back plans for in-person events and revert to virtual gatherings for the second autumn in a row — a key time of the year to raise revenue.

 "I didn't expect this, but it's where we're at," said Evenocheck, CEO of the Ronald McDonald House Charities, Upper Midwest in Minneapolis.
 "This isn't looking very good to get in-person together."

-Other nonprofits are still planning in-person events, but adding new safety protocols to keep people safe.
+Other nonprofits still are planning in-person events but adding new safety protocols.
 The Animal Humane Society in the Twin Cities is requiring proof of vaccination or a negative test for its Sept.
 30 gala.

-Guests also may choose to attend from home online, part of a trend in hybrid fundraisers.
-But Executive Director Rachel Mairose is bracing for the possibility she will have to move the entire event online, despite her fears it would draw only half the number of donations as an in-person event.
+Guests also may attend from home online, part of a trend in hybrid fundraisers.
+But Executive Director Rachel Mairose is bracing for the possibility she will have to move the entire event online despite her fears it would draw only half the number of donations.

-In St. Paul, leaders of Catholic Charities of St. Paul and Minneapolis nixed their annual December gala, opting instead for small Zoom events with donors and an outdoor event with food trucks, hot drinks and winter crafts at the Mall of America.
+In St. Paul, leaders of Catholic Charities of St. Paul and Minneapolis nixed their annual December gala, opting instead for small Zoom events with donors and an outdoor event with food trucks at the Mall of America.

 "It's a challenge for every nonprofit to step up their game," said Joe Schwei, executive director of the Minnesota-Dakotas chapter of the Cystic Fibrosis Foundation.

-His group had hoped to bring together 700 people in December, spacing out white linen-topped tables and bar lines to maintain social distancing.
-But leaders scrapped those plans in favor of a virtual gala like last year's.
-Cystic fibrosis tends to isolate people, so it's important to bring them together — but only when it's safe, Schwei said.
+His group had hoped to bring together 700 people in December, spacing out white linen-topped tables to maintain social distancing.
+But leaders scrapped those plans for a virtual gala like last year's.
+Cystic fibrosis tends to isolate people so it's important to bring them together — but only when it's safe, Schwei said.

 Louise Matson has moved the Division of Indian Work's only fundraiser of the year online for the second year in a row.
 Supporters can log into the Sept.
 27 event for free, but Matson hopes virtual attendees will be moved to donate a total of $100,000 to support the Minneapolis nonprofit's food shelf and youth program.

-"We'd much rather be in person," said Matson, the nonprofit's executive director.
+"We'd much rather be in person," said Matson, executive director.
 "Hopefully we'll be able to do it in 2022."

-"I didn't think the pandemic would be such a big part of my job right now," Matson said.
-"This is a setback, that the delta variant is surging.
-It's been a roller coaster."

-The latest surge in the virus is also deterring volunteers that organizations like Bridging, a furniture bank for people in need, rely on.
-Bridging continues to face a volunteer shortage, though those who do step up are working more to fill the gaps.
+The latest surge also deters volunteers that organizations like Bridging, a furniture bank for people in need, rely on.

-Some nonprofits also are delaying their return to the office.
-Greater Twin Cities United Way had planned to reopen its Minneapolis offices to its 150 employees on Sept.
-13, when the plan was to work at least one day a week there.
-With the virus surge, that date will now likely be pushed to January.
+Nonprofits also may delay a return to the office.
+Greater Twin Cities United Way was to reopen Minneapolis offices to 150 employees on Sept.
+13, when the plan was to work at least a day a week there.
+That return likely will be in January.

-"There's nothing like in-person interactions," CEO John Wilgers said, adding that continued remote work affects relationships with stakeholders and work culture.
+"There's nothing like in-person interactions," CEO John Wilgers said, noting remote work affects relationships with stakeholders and work culture.

-The pandemic also has forced nonprofits to get creative in their appeals to donors, especially in finding ways to overcome online fatigue.
+Nonprofits are getting creative in appeals to donors in an effort to overcome online fatigue.
 During its fundraiser, the Division of Indian Work will encourage donors to follow along with a chef in a virtual cooking class.

 "People are kind of sick of being online," said Laura Scholl, director of development at Metro Blooms.

-On the plus side, the virtual fundraisers translate into fewer costs for nonprofits, she added, cutting the costs of catering and renting tables.
+On the plus side, virtual fundraisers mean fewer costs, she said, cutting the expenses of catering, event centers and decor.
 And they can draw more people.

 At the Ronald McDonald House, organizers scaled back the usual three-hour program to a 20-minute video.
 They're encouraging donors to turn the ticket price for their canceled gala into meals for families with ill or injured children.